A*+BFHS: A Hybrid Heuristic Search Algorithm: A*+BFHS

 Figure \ref{fig:example_graph} presents an example of the Open and Closed nodes at the end of the A* phase.
 Node S is the start node.
-All edge costs are 1 and the number in each node is its $f$-value.
-Closed nodes are in gray.
-The Open nodes B, E, F, and H through K are the frontier nodes for the BFHS phase.
-A*+BFHS first makes a call to BFHS with a cost bound of 8 on all frontier nodes at depth 3, namely nodes H through K. If no solution is found, A*+BFHS updates the $f$-values of all these nodes to the minimum $f$-value of the nodes generated but not expanded in that call to BFHS.
-A*+BFHS then makes a second call to BFHS with bound 8, starting with all frontier nodes at depth 2, namely nodes E and F. If no solution is found, A*+BFHS first updates the $f$-values of these nodes, then makes a third call to BFHS with bound 8, starting with the frontier node B at depth 1.
-Suppose that no solution is found with bound 8, the updated $f$-values for nodes E, F, and H through K are 9, and the updated $f$-value for node B is 10.
+All edge costs are 1 and the number next to each node is its $f$-value.
+Closed nodes are gray.
+The Open nodes B, E, F, H, I, J, K are the frontier nodes for the BFHS phase.
+A*+BFHS first makes a call to BFHS with a cost bound of 8 on all frontier nodes at depth 3, namely nodes H, I, J, K. If no solution is found, A*+BFHS updates the $f$-values of all these nodes to the minimum $f$-value of the nodes generated but not expanded in that call to BFHS.
+A*+BFHS then makes a second call to BFHS with bound 8, starting with all frontier nodes at depth 2, namely nodes E and F. If no solution is found, A*+BFHS updates the $f$-values of these nodes, then makes a third call to BFHS with bound 8, starting with the frontier node B at depth 1.
+Suppose that no solution is found with bound 8, the updated $f$-values for nodes E, F, H, I, J, K are 9, and the updated $f$-value for node B is 10.
 A*+BFHS then starts a new iteration of BFHS with a cost bound of 9, making two calls to BFHS on nodes at depth 3 and 2 respectively.
 If the solution is found in the first call to BFHS with bound 9, BFHS will not be called again on nodes E and F.

+A*+BFHS is complete and admissible with admissible heuristics.
+A*+BFHS potentially makes calls to BFHS on all frontier nodes.
+When an optimal solution exists, one node on this optimal path serves as one of the start nodes for one of the calls to BFHS.
+Such a node is guaranteed to exist by A*'s completeness and admissibility.
+When the cost bound for the calls to BFHS equals $C^*$, the optimal solution will be found, guaranteed by BFHS's completeness and admissibility.

 A state can be regenerated in separate calls to BFHS in the same iteration.
-For the example in Figure \ref{fig:example_graph}, a state may be generated first in the call to BFHS on nodes H through K, then be regenerated in the call to BFHS on nodes E and F. To reduce such duplicates, we can decrease the number of calls to BFHS in each iteration by making each call to BFHS on frontier nodes at adjacent depths.
-For the example in Figure \ref{fig:example_graph}, we can make one call to BFHS on the frontier nodes at depths 2 and 3 together instead of two separate calls to BFHS, by putting the frontier nodes at depth 3 after the frontier nodes at depth 2 in the BFS queue.
+To reduce such duplicates, we can decrease the number of calls to BFHS in each iteration by making each call to BFHS on a combined set of frontier nodes at adjacent depths.
+For the example in Figure \ref{fig:example_graph}, we can make one call to BFHS on the frontier nodes at depths 2 and 3 together instead of two separate calls to BFHS, by putting the frontier nodes at depth 3 after the frontier nodes at depth 2 in the initial BFS queue.

 In practice, we can specify a maximum number of calls to BFHS per iteration.
 Then in each iteration, we divide the number of depths of the frontier nodes by the number of calls to BFHS to get the number of depths for each call to BFHS.
 For example, if the depths of the frontier nodes range from 7 to 12 and we are limited to three calls to BFHS per iteration, each call to BFHS will start with frontier nodes at two depths.
 We used this strategy in our experiments.